4Catalyzer/graphql-validation-complexity/README.md

 });
 ```

-You can provide a configuration object with custom costs for scalars and objects as `scalarCost` and `objectCost` respectively, and a custom cost factor for lists as `listFactor`.
+You can provide a configuration object with custom global costs for scalars and objects as `scalarCost` and `objectCost` respectively, and a custom cost factor for lists as `listFactor`.

 ```js
 const ComplexityLimitRule = createComplexityLimitRule(1000, {